Jennifer Amaral-Kunze, M.Ed, LPC, EMDR, CMHIMP (expected Summer 2020)

 Robin is pursuing her MA in Counseling with Northwestern University.
 Years after earning her BA in Rhetoric at the University of Illinois, she decided to return to school because she observed an increase in anxiety and depression throughout a fast paced society and wanted to be a helper.
 She belives in taking time to reflect, slowing down, and taking walks to help gain perspective on the swirling chaos of our ‘ever-infiltrated-with-information’ world.

-Kate is completing her Master of Arts in Counseling at Regis University, and is a certified yoga educator with an emphasis in personal healing.
+Kate completed her Master of Arts in Counseling at Regis University, and is a certified yoga educator with an emphasis in personal healing.
 Kate believes wholeheartedly in the mind-body connection and is passionate about helping others connect to inner peace.
 Her clinical experience includes work with individuals, adolescents, and families suffering from anxiety, depression, addiction, trauma, sleep disturbances and various other mental health struggles.
 Life makes sense when we are centered in our own hearts and embrace our own unique journey.”

 Bree Hough, MA, LPC

 Bree has a Master’s of Arts degree from Colorado Christian University and is a Licensed Professional Counselor.
 Her approach is eclectic and seamlessly combines Person Centered Therapy, Dialectical Behavior Therapy [DBT], and Cognitive Behavior Therapy [CBT], to address a variety of life issues She encourages balance, a non-judgmental stance, and self compassion, in her work with clients.
 Integrating mindfulness, she specializes in: anxiety, depression, self-wroth/self-esteem, and relational issues, as well as, chronic pain, grief, parenting issues, self-harm, and ADD/ADHD.
-She also integrates, guided imagery & relaxation, guided journaling, Individual DBT skills training and creative self discovery into her practice.
+She integrates, guided imagery & relaxation, guided journaling, Individual DBT skills training and creative self discovery into her practice.